raspberrypilearning/css-display-grid/en/step_1.md

-To make a more precise layout on your webpage you can use a grid!
+To make a more precise layout on your webpage, you can use a grid!

 ### Create a class

-Create a class inside of your `style.css` file, it is best that you use a **class** or **id** for this.
-If you style a tag every version of that on your page will be a grid.
+Create a class inside of your `style.css` file — it is best to use a **class** or **id** for this.
+If you style a tag, every version of that tag on your page will be a grid.

 Set the `display` property to `grid`.

-Set a `height` - you can use `vh` for this or set a `px` value.
+Set a `height`.
+You can use `vh` for this, or set a `px` value.

 Define your **rows** (the `grid-template-rows` property) and **columns** (the `grid-template-columns`).